drutz-cpnv/vir-labs/Labo02/README.md

 //TODO
 ```

-* Try to list the tasks to be carried out to obtain two thirds, one hosting the application part locally and the second third using Docker for the database engine.
+* Try to list the tasks to be carried out to obtain two tiers, one hosting the application part locally and the second third using Docker for the database engine.

 ```
 //TODO